 As mentioned above, even members of the Bulls roster weren’t safe from Jordan’s trash talk.
 Three players were reminded of that reality during a single day in 1998.

 In a 2011 Sports Illustrated story reminiscing about his time as a sports photographer, Walter Iooss Jr. shared plenty of tales about His Airness.
-While many of them showed the human side of the Bulls’ star, some also contained flashes of the Jordan that basketballs fans came to know.
+While many of them showed the human side of the Bulls’ star, some also contained flashes of the Jordan that basketball fans came to know.

 “Michael was merciless in an amusing way, but he said things to your face,” Iooss explained.
 “In 1998, the Bulls had Joe Kleine, Luc Longley, and Bill Wennington as their centers.
-One day Michael was in the training room after a practice, and I was sitting there while he iced down.
+One day Michael was in the training room after practice, and I was sitting there while he iced down.
 Those three centers walked by, and Jordan said, ‘You know what I have to play with?'”

 That question wasn’t rhetorical.